dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 Code reviews are a great practice.
 They allow for:

 - shared knowledge
-- ensuring code confirms to best practices and the coding standards
+- training reading and understanding code
+- more readable and understandable code
 - less smelly code
 - less bugs - cost of a bug grows with the time to find it
+- ensuring code confirms to best practices and the coding standards

 ---
+### Shared knowledge

+---
+### Reading and understanding code

+Code is much more often read than written.

+Code is written once.

+After that code is either changed or read and understood over and over again.

+---
+### Reading and understanding code

+Q: How do you change code if you haven't read and understood that code?

+---
+### Reading and understanding code

+A: The wrong way.

+---
+### Reading and understanding code

+Reading and understanding code is a core skill of every software developer.

+It is said that reading and understanding code is three times harder than writing code.

+---
+### Growth of cost of a bug

+# TODO: Find source and graph of that

+---

-## What is the most expensive bug that you know of?
+### What is the most expensive bug that you know of?

+# TODO:

+1. Add new bugs - YouTube video
+2. Expand on these and show how (if at all) they were avoidable with code reviews

 [History's worst software bugs](https://www.wired.com/2005/11/historys-worst-software-bugs/)

 ---